ITS-HCD/nysds-angular-webcomponents-demo/README.md

 ## Debugging

-While testing Excelsior web components, check to see if the data is being passed correctly to the form.
+While testing NYSDS web components, check to see if the data is being passed correctly to the form.

 Here's an example of a few integration problems and how they can be resolved: